MaggieAppleton/invenntion/README.md

 - copy generated results to the clipboard
 - save a PNG of the final venn digram with inputs and generated results
 - shared a generated PNG and link to Twitter
-- animated rainbow gradient on venn circles (maybe a requirement🌈)
+- animated rainbow gradient on venn circles – maybe a requirement 🌈

 ## Todos